tudorz23/ParallelGraph/README.md

 ## Synchronization

 For synchronization you can use mutexes, semaphores, spinlocks, condition variables - anything that grinds your gear.
-However, you are not allowed to use hacks such as `sleep`, `printf` synchronization or adding superflous computation.
+However, you are not allowed to use hacks such as `sleep`, `printf` synchronization or adding superfluous computation.

 ## Input Files

-Reading the graphs from the input files is being taken care of the functions implemetend in `src/os_graph.c`.
+Reading the graphs from the input files is being taken care of the functions implemented in `src/os_graph.c`.
 A graph is represented in input files as follows:

 - first line contains 2 integers N and M: N - number of nodes, M - numbed or edges